oceanprotocol-archive/predict-eth/challenges/main3.md

 ### 1.5 Set up ocean.py for remotely

-In ocean.py's [simple-remote.md](https://github.com/oceanprotocol/ocean.py/blob/main/READMEs/simple-remote.md), follow the first step "1.
-Setup".
+In ocean.py's follow the instructions in [simple-remote.md](https://github.com/oceanprotocol/ocean.py/blob/main/READMEs/setup-remote.md).
 You can ignore the lines with "Bob".

 By the end, you will be in the Python console, with an Ocean instance, and with a wallet for Alice (you).